Wendo324/Wendo324/README.md

 ### Hi there 👋

   ###  👩🏻‍💻 My name is Wendo
-  ###  🇰🇪 I'm a software engineer and law student from Nairobi, Kenya.
+  ###  🇰🇪 I'm a software engineer and lawyer from Nairobi, Kenya.
   ###  📱 Right now I'm tinkering on a couple projects in React .